lukesmurray/use-slate-with-extensions/README.md

 ```

 This plugin actually works and is less than 15 lines of code with comments.

-_useSlateWithExtensions_ exposes this plugin as a helper method.
+`useSlateWithExtensions` previously exposed this plugin as a helper method.
-The actual implementation is very similar to this one but use a couple of typpe checks.
-If you want to see the complete code checkout [withHistoryStable.ts](./src/core/plugins/withHistoryStable.ts).
+Now you can add `withHistory` as a `prePlugin`.

-Hopefully you can see that it isn't very hard to modify plugins to work with _useSlateWithExtensions_ as long as you are careful, methodical, and aware of the two changes _useSlateWithExtensions_ makes.
+Hopefully you can see that it isn't very hard to modify plugins to work with `useSlateWithExtensions` as long as you are careful, methodical, and aware of the two changes `useSlateWithExtensions` makes.

 ## Road map